AlexanderChaker/DevToolbox/README.md

 # TODO
-- Add a modifiable File List after the diffs have been created, and let the user confirm them before deploying
+- Add a modifiable File List after the diffs have been created, with support for drag-and-drop and delete
-- Catch all exceptions that crash the app
+- Catch all exceptions that crash the app, replace with Toast notifications (Application Level
-- Remove the checkmark icons, add Toast notifications for feedback on long running tasks